 None of the lawsuits Montanarelli referenced are related to the farmers' market.

 Montanarelli said he's been a supporter of the market since its beginning.
-He said he encouraged his children to open a stand there and even donated advertising space through his company.

 "I think it's a great idea.
 I just think it's time for them to form a committee and go out on their own," he said.

 Two other supervisors who voted against the shopping-center contract, Jeff Rennoll and Cynthia DeLeone, could not be reached for comment.

 Fox, an insurance agent, said the market has not added to the township's insurance costs and, she believes, the township is at "no risk."
 Each of the vendor stands must buy its own insurance, she said.

 Fox said she believes rural Shrewsbury Township is the perfect place for a municipality to sponsor a farmers' market.
 As many as 19 vendors set up shop on Saturdays in 2012, she said.